-Day 2: We drive across country on the Pokhara road, stopping for an early lunch at Mugling, then follow the Marsyangdi River to the roadhead at Besisahar (823m).
+Day 2: We drive across country on the Pokhara road, stopping for an early lunch at Mugling, then follow the Marsyangdi River northwards to the town of Besisahar (823m).
 We check in at a lodge and have some time to make sure our bikes are in good order.

 Day 3: After breakfast, we set off, following the Marsyangdi River on the newly built jeep road to Syange via Bhulbhule and Ngadi.
-Beyond Syange, we are on the trekking trail which will involve some carrying.
-We overnight at Chamje (1410m) in a lodge.
+Beyond Syange, the extension of the jeep road allows us to make reasonably good time as we continue the ride to Chamje (1410m).
+Overnight in a lodge.
 Total distance 26 km (16 miles) with 930 metres of ascent and 260 metres of descent.

 Day 7: A day for rest and acclimatisation.
-We are now above 3000 metres (10,000 feet) and must take care not to ascend too quickly.
-We can hike on the trail towards Tilicho Lake, back-track to Braga to check out its stunning monastery or simply enjoy the facilities of Manang.
+We are now above 3000 metres and must take care not to ascend too quickly.
+We can hike on the trail towards Tilicho Lake, back-track to Braga to have another look at its stunning monastery or simply enjoy the facilities of Manang.